WHAT IS RADON (Rn)?

 Radon was discovered by an English physicist, back in 1899.
 As a byproduct of Uranium, Radon is measured to dictate possible locations for Uranium mines.
 A family who has radon levels of 4 pCi/L is exposed to approximately 35 times as much radiation as the Nuclear Regulatory Commission would allow, if that family was standing next to the fence of a radioactive waste site.
 An elementary student that spends 8 hours per day and 180 days per year in a classroom, with 4 pCi/L, will receive nearly 10 times as much radiation as the Nuclear Regulatory Commission allows at the edge of a nuclear power plant.

 Over about 4.5 billion years, Uranium decays and eventually becomes Radon.
 The radon we have around in the present day, started its journey long before humans inhabited the earth.
 During the decay process, Uranium, is broke down in the soil, water and air.

 HOW DOES RADON ENTER YOUR HOME?

 Your home provides a natural vacuum to the soil beneath you.
-It does not matter if you have a crawlspace, slab on grade or a basement.
+It does not matter if you have a crawlspace, slab on grade, or a basement.
 Radon can enter your home from many areas.
-The most common entry points are cracks in the slab or foundation, ventilation ducts below slab, leaks in crawlspace furnaces and ducting and plumbing or electrical lines run from below the home.
+The most common entry points are cracks in the slab or foundation, ventilation ducts below the slab, leaks in crawlspace furnaces, and ducting and plumbing or electrical lines running from below the home.
 Radon is a lot like water and flows in the path of least resistance.
-Upper levels can be affected by plumbing lines or electrical ran through the home and even some building material such as granite countertop or floors.
+Upper levels can be affected by plumbing lines or electrical running through the home and even some building materials such as granite countertops or floors.